tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 $15: Loose stone wall (DoA1), Forcefield (DoA2)
 : In DoA1, this is a solid wall.
 The method of breaking it is unknown.
 : In DoA2, this is a blue forcefield.
-The spell scroll Killmagic counters one.
+The spell scroll Killmagic counters them.

 $16: Wall
 : A solid wall block.